juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 | 	6 	  |     7     |      2      |  1500  |       4500        |        1500        |        2500           |
 | 	5	  |     2     |      1      |  1000  |       3000        |        1500        |        1000           |

-Specifically we want to create a function like this
+Now as before we want to create a function like this

 ```
 function  int CalculatePrice(int cpuSpeed, int ram, int cache, int flops, int reads, int writes){